GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 - Exported raster of the forest agreement layer for the ROI
 - CSV file summarizing forest/tree cover area

 ---
+## Color Legend (`src/color_legend/`)

+Color scheme provided in three formats (.xlsx, .clr, .txt), aligned with the structure used in the GEE scripts.
+This makes it easier to use the same colors in other environments, such as GIS software or geopandas..
+Found in: `src/color_legend/`
+---

 ## License